Sriswetha-23/Node_Health_Report/README.md

 # Mini Project

-Objective: To write a cronjob to send the status report of Node's health [ CPU usage, memory usage and disk usage ] via telegram bot daily @12:15 AM
+Objective: To write a cronjob to send the status report of Node's health [ CPU usage, memory usage and disk usage ] via telegram bot every sunday @12:15 AM

 Entry in crontab: